boturnbow/squashtown/index.md

 But ... just imagine the parallel universe that branched off that day where our fair city was named "Squashtown".
 And the amazing imagery and punnery possible!!!
 All while living in a Squasher's Paradise.

 As for Pumpkinvile - blech :confounded:

+## Wanna Flap Your Yap?

+Collect, collate and conflagrate your praises and curses into that mail that goes by lightning and send off to the Sometimes Honorable Mayor of Squashtowm, Mr. Dick Schnitzel - mayor@squashtown.com.

 ## Christmas in Squashtown /<br>How to Squarsh Your Thirst